pjanec/Assed/docs/Inheritance and templating.md

 #### **4.1.
 The User's Action**

-To remove an inherited asset (e.g., WebServer from BaseEnv), the user performs a single, explicit action:
+To remove an inherited asset (e.g., WebServer from BaseDistro), the user performs a single, explicit action:

-1. They create a **new asset** as a child of their environment (e.g., DatabaseOnlyEnv).
+1. They create a **new asset** as a child of their distro (e.g., DatabaseOnlyDistro).
 2. They select the asset type **InheritanceSuppressor**.
 3. They give it an assetKey that **exactly matches** the assetKey of the inherited asset they wish to block (i.e., WebServer).